 What is email signature design, actually?
 In short, email signature design is about how your signature looks.

-Many people read a large number of emails regularly, and it’s easy to forget who they’re dealing with after only a quick scan-through.
-An effective email signature generator will help you to prompt the recipient to take another look at your message and remember who you’re.
-It’s also a good starting point for some marketing techniques.
-You might, for instance, include a link to some of your website’s useful resources or advertise a rewards program to people who read all the way through the email and make them an additional offer.
+Many people read a large number of emails regularly, and it's easy to forget who they're dealing with after only a quick scan-through.
+An effective email signature generator will help you to prompt the recipient to take another look at your email message and remember who you're.
+It's also a good starting point for some marketing techniques.

 Choose the right email signature layout

 There are various layouts for your signature to consider.
-Still, as a general rule, your headshot or company logo should be placed prominently at the top or left, followed by your key details, such as name, job title, company name, and phone number.
+Still, as a general rule, your headshot or company logo should be placed prominently at the top or left, followed by your personal details, such as name, job title, company name, and phone number.
 Below are a few more examples of how you can place various elements in your signature or your digital business card.

 Professional email signature design tips and principles